Credential in hand — now what?

 - Volunteering develops important transferable skills such as communication, organization and teamwork.
 Employers value volunteer experience.

-- Look for opportunities within community organizations and SAIT.
+- Look for opportunities within SAIT and other community organizations.
 Dedicating time to an institution or community group provides you with networking opportunities.